rpalovics/Alpenglow/docs/source/general/implement_python_model.rst

 There are two things to note here.
 First, the scores are slightly worse.
 The reason for this is that our implementation implicitly handles cold-start user cases to some degree: we predict the score for the nonexistent previous item with id -1, which basically learns to predict based on item popularity.
 The builtin model doesn't do this - but this effect is only significant in the very beginning of usual data timelines (and is achievable via model combination using builtin models).

-The second thing to note is speed: the builtin experiments runs about 35x faster.
+The second thing to note is speed: the builtin experiment runs about 35x faster.
 This is in part due to the fact that it's implemented in C++ rather than Python - but also due to the fact that it implements something called a *ranking score iterator*.
 We'll learn more about this in the next section.

 ..
 Note::
     The first time an item is seen in the timeline, it is always because a user just interacted with it for the first time, thus we know that it is in fact a positive sample.
 If the model for some reason gives higher scores for new items, this could lead to misleading results.
 In our experience, unfortunately, this happens sometimes unintentionally.
 To avoid it, the first time an item is seen, the system always returns zero for the ranking.
 It is thus not possible right now to evaluate completely cold-start item situations.
 An optional flag is planned for future versions of Alpenglow to selectively re-allow evaluating these records.